Opera Mailbox Forensics- Complete Guide on Opera Analysis

 Category Forensics

-Every individual uses email applications, preferably free email clients to meet their communication needs with the end-users.
-Out of the numerous free email applications, Opera Mail is one such freeware email program that is loaded with potential features such as managing multiple email accounts, web surfing, subscribe to feeds, and much more.
-It can be availed for Windows, Mac, and Linux operating systems.
+Every individual uses email applications, preferably free email clients, to meet their communication needs with the end-users.
+Among the many free email apps, Opera Mail stands out as a powerful tool.
+It lets you manage multiple email accounts, browse the web, subscribe to feeds, and much more.
+You can use it on Windows, Mac, and Linux.

-Opera Mail, which was formerly known as M2, is an email and news client developed by Opera Software.
-Being a free email application, a majority of the users prefer availing its services to send and receive email messages.
-This could be one of the reasons behind the increase in cybercrime attacks wherein the attacker uses this freeware email client.
+Opera Software developed Opera Mail, formerly known as M2, as an email and news client.
+Being a free email application, a majority of users prefer to use its services to send and receive email messages.
+This could be one of the reasons behind the increase in cybercrime attacks, wherein the attacker uses this freeware email client.
 As a result, there comes a need for Opera mailbox forensics to examine the suspected emails.
-So, let’s get started on the proven approaches to investigate emails from Opera Mail in a hassle-free way.
+So, let’s get started on the proven approaches to investigating emails from Opera Mail in a hassle-free way.

 How to Investigate MBS File – Opera Mailbox Forensics?

-In order to view the email header of the suspected email, simply follow the below-mentioned steps:
+In order to view the email header of the suspected email, simply follow the steps:

 1. At first, Double-click the Email Message from which the email header is to be examined

-2. Then, Right-click the email from the top portion and select View All Headers and Message option
+2. Then, right-click the email from the top portion and select the View All Headers and Message option

 View All Headers and Message